 History of Ethernet

 Ethernet was developed between 1973 and 1975, and was patented by Xerox as a “multipoint data communication system.”
 Several companies, including DEC and Intel, collaborated to promote Ethernet as a standard for networking.
 Ethernet gained international approval in 1984.

 The concept behind Ethernet has not really changed since its creation, and the framework behind it has remained constant.
 The actual connections based on Ethernet have become ever faster as cables grow more advanced.
 Originally, Ethernet connected computers within a network by allowing them to share a single coaxial cable.
 Eventually, this cable was replaced with point-to-point links, which enabled faster and more reliable connections.
 Now, twisted pair wiring is used to link computers within a network.
 Because the framework for Ethernet has remained constant through all the cable changes, all formats of Ethernet cabling are compatible with each other.

-Although Ethernet does not provide Internet access, it is still very useful and may be utilized for a number of functions.
+Although Ethernet does not provide Internet access, it is still very useful and may be utilised for a number of functions.
 Recreationally, Ethernet facilitates multiplayer computer games.
-More importantly, Ethernet allows businesses to have company-specific databases which may be accessed by authorized users.
+More importantly, Ethernet allows businesses to have company-specific databases which may be accessed by authorised users.
 A company database may store lists of customers, information about items in stock, or email response templates, for example.
 This information, which concerns only the company, should be kept private and so should not be published on the Internet.
-A local area connection, made possible by Ethernet, allows authorized users to access the information they need.
+A local area connection, made possible by Ethernet, allows authorised users to access the information they need.

 Who Benefits from Ethernet?